I-2-9-10.Administrative Law Judge's Jurisdiction to Reopen and Revise a Determination or Decision

 Falls Church, VA 22041-3200

-(See I-4-2-1, Supplemental Review of Pending Court Cases — General.)
-The appropriate Branch (DPB, RSI or CCPRB) jurisdiction can be determined from the chart at I-4-3-103.
+(See Hearings, Appeals, and Litigation Law (HALLEX) manual I-4-2-1, Supplemental Review of Pending Court Cases — General.)
+The appropriate Branch (DPB, RSI or CCPRB) jurisdiction can be determined from the chart at HALLEX I-3-0-7.

 The current case before the ALJ does not involve an application for benefits but involves some other issue, such as a post-entitlement or post-eligibility issue.

-The Appeals Council or another SSA component refers a final ALJ decision to an ALJ for consideration of the issue of reopening and revision of an ALJ decision.
+The Appeals Council or another Social Security Administration component refers a final ALJ decision to an ALJ for consideration of the issue of reopening and revision of an ALJ decision.

 B. ALJ Lacks Jurisdiction to Reopen